Skip to content

 Approximately 70 percent of all sensory input fibers to the brain begin in the eye.
 This is more than twice the neural input of all the other senses combined.
 For perspective, the auditory nerve contains 30,000 neurons compared to the 1,000,000 neurons in the optic nerve.

-VISION THERAPY
+VISION REHABILITATION THERAPY

 Vision therapy is a sequence of therapeutic procedures that develop efficient visual skills and visual processing.
 An integral part of vision therapy is an individually prescribed program monitored by a doctor using lenses, filters, occluders, specialized instruments and computer programs.
-Our Lindamood Bell Program trained staff can incorporate that training into the vision therapy program for those patients who will benefit.

 EXAMINATIONS